GerHobbelt/Evil-PDF-Library-for-Qiqqa/README.md

         remote: Total 5 (delta 0), reused 0 (delta 0), pack-reused 0
         Receiving objects: 100% (5/5), 13.11 KiB | 2.19 MiB/s, done.

+   and end up with quite a bit of data in the `D:\Qiqqa\evil-base\` directory tree.

+3. This corpus is an amalgamte of my own collection and several other public corpuses, which are referenced as git submodules.
+We now *clone* (download) those with the `git submodule update` command shown here:

+        $ cd evil-base
+        $ pwd
+        --> D:\Qiqqa\evil-base\
+        $ git submodule update --init --recursive

+   This will take some time as `git` will be busy fetching each referenced corpus and download (clone) it in place.

+   Once this is done, you have the entire corpus collection available for use in `D:\Qiqqa\evil-base\` -- all we need to do now is make Qiqqa aware there's a new library available, which includes already *some* of these 'evil' documents and can be used to import and test the entire Evil Corpus by using several Qiqqa features:

 4. To make the library available to Qiqqa, you can link the data into the qiqqa base directory tree like this:

    1. [Open a `cmd` shell **in Administrator mode**](https://learn-powershell.net/2013/07/16/creating-a-symbolic-link-using-powershell/)